hisarciklilar/quants_quest/README.md

   - The information and examples provided on https://www.w3schools.com/html/html5_webstorage.asp, and
   - using examples from "Getting Form Values" and "Form Submission" modules on Code Institute learning pages.
 - In the checkAnswer() function, the idea of using "querySelectorAll" method and ".checked" property is taken from an example provided in the following page: https://www.javascripttutorial.net/javascript-dom/javascript-radio-button/
+- The design and logic of the score area is taken from Code Institute's love-maths walkthrough example, although the code used for this area is different than the love-maths example.

 ### Images